 The Skidi Band of the Pawnee Tribe

-The Skidi Band of the Pawnee tribe were among the most sophisticated starwatchers of North America
+The Skidi Band of the Pawnee tribe were some of the most advanced starwatchers of North America

 .
-They originally lived in villages along the Loup and Platte rivers of central Nebraska.
-They were abruptly forced to move to reservations in Oklahoma at the end of the 1800's.
+They originally lived in villages in Nebraska.
+They were forced to move to reservations in Oklahoma at the end of the 1800's.

-Even long ago, society in the Skidi Band was complex and hierarchical.
-Human hierarchy was based on the ranking of the star gods.
-You see, the Pawnee saw the stars as supernatural beings who interacted with humans.
+Long ago, society in the Skidi Band was complex and ordered.
+Human social rank was based on the ranking of the star gods.
+You see, the Pawnee saw the stars as gods who interacted with humans.
 These stars or gods were ranked in order of importance.
-And human hierarchy and even the village layout was based on this star ranking.

 - 1st - The Red Morning Star Warrior (probably Mars) who mated with female Evening Star (probably Venus) to produce the first humans